Ram Buxani: Career

-Sripriyaa Kumaria, Director General of the India Trade & Exhibition Centre in Sharjah, described him as "the founding father of the U.A.E.’s NRI community".
+Sripriyaa Kumaria, director general of the India Trade & Exhibition Centre in Sharjah, described him as "the founding father of the U.A.E.’s NRI community".

-Forbes Middle East selected him as one of the top Indian leaders of Middle East during 2014, 2016 and 2017 and awarded him a "Lifetime Achievement Award" in 2017.
+Forbes Middle East selected him as one of the top Indian leaders of the Middle East during 2014, 2016 and 2017, and awarded him its "Lifetime Achievement Award" in 2017.

 Education

 In 2004, he obtained a Ph.D. degree in International Business from Washington International University, an online unaccredited institution.
-He has an honorary D.Litt.
+He earned an honorary D.Litt.
 Degree by D.Y.
-Patil University of Mumbai for his contribution for NRIs and victims of natural calamity.
+Patil University of Mumbai for his contribution to NRIs and victims of natural calamity.